Alpha Finance Lab (ALPHA) Price Up 0% Over Last Week

 - IMPULSE by FDR (IMPULSE) traded 2.2% lower against the dollar and now trades at $410.00 or 0.01504547 BTC.

 Alpha Finance Lab is a coin.
-It was first traded on September 28th, 2020.
+Its genesis date was September 28th, 2020.
 Alpha Finance Lab’s total supply is 1,000,000,000 coins.
 Alpha Finance Lab’s official website is alphafinance.io.
+The official message board for Alpha Finance Lab is blog.alphafinance.io.
 Alpha Finance Lab’s official Twitter account is @AlphaFinanceLab.
-Alpha Finance Lab’s official message board is blog.alphafinance.io.

 Alpha Finance Lab is focused on researching and building in the Decentralized Finance (DeFi) space.
 Alpha Lending, the first product built by Alpha Finance Lab, is a decentralized lending protocol with algorithmically adjusted interest rates built on Binance Smart Chain.